 Do These 5 Things Now

-Following these steps will help you give your muscles the exercise and the fuel they need for getting bigger.
+Following these steps will help you give your muscles the exercise and the fuel they need to get bigger.

 As a growing, active guy, you may need about 3,000 calories or more each day.
 Anding's tips:

 5. Feed your muscles when they’re hungry.
-Another muscle-building hormone your body produces is insulin, Anding says.
-It makes your muscles soak up sugar, proteins, and other components that make them bigger and stronger.
+Another muscle-building hormone your body makes is insulin, Anding says.
+It makes your muscles soak up sugar, proteins, and other things that make them bigger and stronger.

 Insulin is extra-effective right after a workout.
 So within 30 minutes after a workout, eat a blend of carbs and protein.
 Some options:

 - Turkey sandwich